Phase portraits and the bifurcation set for the three-vortex interaction system

 where

-is a rational function in $X$ and $Z$ whose coefficients depend on $\Theta$ and the circulations $\Gamma_j$.
-An equilibrium $\Equilibrium$ is stable when $r(\Equilibrium)>0$.
+is a rational function in \(X\) and \(Z\) whose coefficients depend on \(\Theta\) and the circulations \(\Gamma_j\).
+An equilibrium \(\Equilibrium\) is stable when \(r(\Equilibrium)>0\).

-The collinear fixed points correspond to the roots of the cubic polynomial $p_3(Z)$ defined in Eq.~\eqref{resultant}.
+Finding the collinear fixed points is equivalent to finding roots of the cubic polynomial \(p_3(Z)\) defined in Eq.~\eqref{resultant}.
 While this is formally solvable via Cardano's formula, the resulting expressions are too complicated to be practically useful.
-Therefore, we cannot hope to evaluate $r(\Equilibrium)$ at a collinear equilibrium to obtain a simple stability criterion as we did in Eq.~\eqref{charPolyTri} for the triangular equilibria.
+Therefore, we cannot simply evaluate \(r(\Equilibrium)\) at a collinear equilibrium to obtain a simple stability criterion as in Eq.~\eqref{charPolyTri} for the triangular equilibria.

-Instead, we can search for values of the circulations where the stability changes.
-At such equilibria, $Y=0$, and the remaining components $X$ and $Z$ must satisfy three equations: the rank-one condition~\eqref{rankoneXYZ}, $\dv{Y}{t}=0$, and $r(\Equilibrium)=0$.
-We may eliminate $X$ and $Z$ from this system by computing three resultants.
-First, choose two pairs of equations and eliminate $X$ from each pair with a resultant, producing two equations in $Z$ alone.
-Then, compute a third resultant to eliminate $Z$ from the first two resultants.
-Doing so in Mathematica, we find this final resultant condition takes the form
+Instead, we can search for values of the circulation at which the stability changes.
+At such equilibria, \(Y=0\), and the remaining components \(X\) and \(Z\) must satisfy three equations: condition~\eqref{rankoneXYZ}, \(\dv{Y}{t}=0\), and \(r(\Equilibrium)=0\).
+We may eliminate \(X\) and \(Z\) from this system by computing three resultants.
+First, choose two pairs of equations and eliminate \(X\) from each pair using resultants, producing two equations in \(Z\) alone.
+Then, compute a third resultant to eliminate \(Z\) from the first two, and find the condition: